Meeting Room Policy

 Use of the meeting rooms does not imply endorsement, support, or co-sponsorship by Messenger Public Library of the activities that take place in the meeting rooms or of the beliefs of the group using the meeting rooms.
 Groups, individuals or members of groups using the meeting rooms may not imply that the event or program is sponsored, co-sponsored, or endorsed by the Library in any advertising or publicity.

-- Reservations are to be made online at www.messengerpl.org.
-Due to the large volume of reservations that the Library receives on a daily basis it is preferred that reservations be submitted online via the library website (messengerpl.org) online room reservations software.
-Library staff will confirm all approved requests within 48 hours following the request being received.
-Questions regarding room reservations may be submitted to firstname.lastname@example.org.
+- Due to the volume of reservations that the Library receives on a daily basis it is preferred that reservations be submitted online via the library website (messengerpl.org) online room reservations software.
+Library staff will confirm all approved requests by email within 48 hours following the request being received.
+Questions regarding room reservations may be submitted to email@example.com.
 E-mail questions will be responded to within a 48 hour period.

-- Reservations may be requested up to 3 months in advance.
+- Reservations may only be requested up to three (3) months in advance.

 - The Adult Services Department staff must be notified immediately when a confirmed meeting or function is cancelled.